 Our preferred stock tranche obligation is measured at fair value using an option pricing valuation methodology.
 The fair value of preferred stock tranche obligation includes inputs not observable in the market and thus represents a Level 3 measurement.
 The option pricing valuation methodology utilized requires inputs based on certain subjective assumptions, including (a) expected stock price volatility, (b) calculation of an expected term, (c) a risk-free interest rate, and (d) expected dividends.
 The assumptions utilized to value the preferred stock tranche obligation as of December 31, 2019 were (a) expected stock price volatility of 30%; (b) expected term of 0.7 years: (c) a risk-free interest rate of 1.6%; and (d) an expectation of no dividends.
-The assumptions utilized to value the preferred stock tranche obligation as of June 30, 2020 were (a) expected stock price volatility of 50%; (b) expected term of 0.16%; (d) an expectation of no dividends; and (e) a 51% probability of being settled.
+The assumptions utilized to value the preferred stock tranche obligation as of June 30, 2020 were (a) expected stock price volatility of 50%; (b) expected term of 0.3 years; (c) a risk-free interest rate of 0.16%; (d) an expectation of no dividends; and (e) a 51% probability of being settled.